thecharge/FluidTYPO3-Vagrant/README.md

 #### Encrypted disk
 - NFS does not support encrypted host storage as mount.

-#### Vagrant up fails
-- A lot of git master and development branches are used.
-It is possible a resource is offline or is broken.

 ### Warning
-- Puppet Vscrepo is patched to allow depth with a branch option
 - Puppet MySQL module is patched to allow Debian MariaDB